mucsci-students/2021fa-420-nullptr/README.md

 ```
 cmake --build build --parallel
 ```
-5. For CLI, use "--cli argument."
+5. For CLI, use "--cli" argument.
 The interface will open in your command line.
 For a user guide, access helpCLI.txt within the cloned repository to see expanded information on different commands.
 ```
 ./project --cli